aarathi97/aarathi-vistex/README.md

 ## Non cloud
 ____________
-- Data is stored locally allowing greater control
+- Data is stored locally allowing greater control.
-- On-premises setups can often provide faster and more reliable performance
+- On-premises setups can often provide faster and more reliable performance.
-- Lower cost of ownweship
+- Lower cost of ownweship.
-- Access to software does not rely on the internet connectivity or external factors
+- Access to software does not rely on the internet connectivity or external factors.